asherblooom/game/README.md

 - [This website](https://www.learnopengl.com/) teaches OpenGl ver.
 3 (but is still good) and can be useful to provide extra detail/flesh out understanding\
-_Note:_ the boilerplate code for the examples (and the accompanying libraries) and the maths library are both taken from this website
+_Note: the boilerplate code for the examples (and the accompanying libraries, i.e. GLAD and glfw) and the maths library (GLM) are both taken from this website.
+Everything else is from the book_

 ### C++